LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

 # Databases
-In a cluster organisation, your server program will have to be connected with many database servers.
-To create multiple and different connections, you will have to set up multiple instances of the **`Database`** class imported from **`bulb.db.base`**.
+In a cluster organisation, your server's program will have to be connected with many database's servers.
+To create multiple and different connections, you'll have to set up multiple instances of the **`Database`** class imported from **`bulb.db.base`**.
 As explained in all this documentation, these instances will be used to interact with each database.
 Let's see how to set up a database connection :

 1) Import the **`Database`** class from **`bulb.db.base`**.